 When you or a loved one needs home health care, the last thing you want to worry about is how you’ll pay for it.
 At the Visiting Nurse Service of New York, we’ll work with you to determine your specific coverage and help you access the care that’s needed.
 We accept a variety of payment options and even offer health plans to some eligible New Yorkers.
-Following are some of the ways you may be able to pay for our services:
+The following are some of the ways you may be able to pay for our services:

 Medicare is a federally funded program, primarily for those 65 and older, that that may cover home health care services, including part-time skilled nursing care, part-time home health aides, rehabilitative therapy (including speech, physical, and occupational therapies), social services, and medical supplies.
 It does not cover around-the-clock home care, meal delivery, or assistance with shopping or domestic chores.